jgehrcke/gipc/README.rst

 Using Python's `multiprocessing package
 <https://docs.python.org/3/library/multiprocessing.html>`_ in the context of a
-code base that also uses gevent is error-prone and may break the application in various `subtle ways
+codebase that also uses gevent is error-prone and may break the application in various `subtle ways
 <https://gehrcke.de/gipc/#what-are-the-challenges-and-what-is-gipc-s-solution>`_.